Uberspace/lab/source/guide_grafana.rst

 .. note::

-    CHANGEME is running on port 3000.
+    grafana is running on port 3000.

 .. include:: includes/web-backend.rst